 - October through December receive zero discretionary days

-- Associates should request discretionary days in advance through their manager.
+- Associates should request discretionary days in advance through their leader.
 Time for hourly associates should be entered in the time and attendance system.
-To receive pay, salaried associates are responsible for submitting a discretionary time request in Employee Self-Service for their manager to approve in Manager Self-Service.
+To receive pay, salaried associates are responsible for submitting a discretionary time request in Employee Self-Service for their leader to approve in Manager Self-Service.

 Jury and Witness Duty